Digital

 Verification

-- Geolocation of the artwork at the moment of analysis.
+• geolocate the artwork at the moment of verification;

-The anti-counterfeiting technology of the TAG is based on an exclusive protocol developed by [VL], ensuring advanced protection against duplication or manipulation.
+The anti-counterfeiting technology of the TAG is based on a proprietary protocol developed by Veralinx, designed to ensure maximum protection against duplication and tampering.

 Veralinx.art does not replace the traditional authentication process of artworks but enhances it.
 Therefore, any existing paper documentation can be integrated into this digital verification process, adding value and security.